TomerAberbach/rehype-parse-isomorphic/readme.md

 and
 [`rehype-dom-parse`](https://github.com/rehypejs/rehype-dom/tree/main/packages/rehype-dom-parse).

+> [!WARNING]
+>
-> WARNING: The two libraries do not have exactly the same options.
-Make sure you
+> The two libraries do not have exactly the same options.
+Make sure you account
-> account for the differences when the library is used in Node.js vs the
+> for the differences when the library is used in Node.js vs the browser.
-> browser.

 ## Why?